santino79/ehpt-11ty-ash/nutrition.md

 ## Online Nutrition Coaching

+### Feel like you've tried every fad diet and slimming class going but just can't seem to make any long term progress?

+**You aren't alone.**

+It's perfectly natural to feel low confidence in your ability to make changes.
+We all have very valid reasons for why our nutrition and diet doesn't take first priority in our lives.

+It could be:

+- stressful work or family lives
+- not having time to cook nutritious meals and binging on snacks
+- just finding it difficult to shift some holiday weight as we get older

+We all go through the cycle of good intentions, poor results and feelings of disappointment as we don't get the long term results we want to see.

+The secret to making those long term lifestyle changes to your health, body and, most importantly, mindset is in having a highly trained and experienced nutrition professional to help guide you and keep you accountable on your journey.

+And that's where I come in.

+## Who am I?

+My name is Elizabeth Hylands and I am a personal trainer and nutrition coach from Banbridge, County Down, Northern Ireland.

+I'm also a wife and mother and run a small fitness studio for women in our hometown.
+So I know firsthand just how difficult it can be to believe anyone who claims they have an answer to these problems.

 ### What is online nutrition coaching?

 Good question.
 This will be a good place to start.